Roni006/Roni006/README.md

 Hey, how are you?
 I am Anik a junior front-end web designer.
 I have been doing this work for quite some time.
 I am a passionate web designer with a keen eye for detail and a flair for creativity.
 My journey in the world of web design began with a deep fascination for blending aesthetics with functionality.
 Over the years, I have honed my skills in HTML, CSS, and JavaScript, allowing me to create visually appealing and user-friendly websites.

-Skills:  HTML / CSS / BOOTSTRAP /  TAILDWIND /  GIT / FIGMA
+Skills:  HTML / CSS / BOOTSTRAP /  TAILDWIND /  GIT / FIGMA / PSD / JAVASCRIPT

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning PHP